Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 - ts_vector means text string vector
 - It take 2 arguments the Language and the string
 - It process all the necessary steps like, stemming, removing stop-word and so on
+- It also checks ordering of the function like sql followed by python

 #### to_tsquery()